 The bridge is located at 28th Ave S crossing Minnehaha Creek in the Nokomis-Hiawatha Regional Park in south Minneapolis.
 The project limits will extend to include the approach roadways north and south of the bridge.

-Construction began July 15, 2019, and will be completed and open to traffic in late November of 2019.
+Construction began July 15, 2019, and will be completed and open to traffic in July 2020.

 Construction was initially scheduled to be undertaken in 2017, however, working within the Minnehaha Creek Watershed was required to obtain an Army Corps of Engineers permit.
 The process of obtaining the permit started in December 2015 and took longer than originally anticipated.